kinecosystem/mykinwallet/README.md

     npm run developSecure

 **How deploy the project**
 run:

     npm run build

-and just take the new public folder that was created
+    npm run deploy

+Make sure your cli is set to its `kinblockchain` profile to deploy to the correct bucket.